mariadb vs postgres | shira.at

 ) ENGINE=InnoDB

-The mariadb SERIAL type is an id with auto increment and index.
+The mariadb SERIAL type is a BIG UNSIGNED INT with auto increment and index.

-The data was transfered from mariadb to postgres with pgloader.
+The data was initially transfered from mariadb to postgres with pgloader.

 Comparison